abacusai/api-python/featurestore.md

 ````

 ### Point In Time Features
+*Where we bend space and time to get the perfect historical snapshot - Doc Brown would be proud!*

 Abacus.AI also supports defining and querying point in time features.
 Say we want to calculate the number of times a certain event has occurred within a historical window when another event occurred (for e.g, number of views 30 minutes before a purchase), we can associate a historical activity table with another table which records purchases.